TS-Trax/DBX-Admin/README.md

 **Note**: The start up process will be slow, specially the first time, since missing modules will need to be installed by the tool if not present.
 Subsequent starts will be faster, though the tool will still need to retrieve the tokens from the key vault each time it starts.

-### Example usage: Add a new Data Scientist to the corresponding groups in all selected workspaces
+### Example usage #1: Add a new Data Scientist to the corresponding groups in all selected workspaces
 Here, we could just enter the user email _some.ds@domain.com_ in the text box and click on the different workspaces, adding that user everytime.

 Although this is faster than performing a login in each workspace to add that user, there is still a simpler and faster way to do this, by using 'Bulk Operations'.